developer-friendly/blog/docs/blog/posts/2025/011-azure-cdn-gha/README.md

 # Deploy Static Sites to Azure CDN with GitHub Actions OIDC

-In this blog post you will see how to authenticate and deploy your frontend code to Azure CDN, backed by Azure Blob Storage to deliver low-latency static website to your users.
+In this blog post you will learn how to authenticate and deploy your frontend code to Azure CDN, backed by Azure Blob Storage to deliver low-latency static website to your users.